Corserine Hike

 Weather: Sunny spells

-The Forest Estate is situated about 34 miles southeast of Ayr off the A713.
-The entrance to the estate is about 7 miles south of Casphairn, with signs at the entrance stating Forest Estate.
+The Forest Estate is 34 miles southeast of Ayr off the A713.
+The entrance to the estate is 7 miles south of Casphairn, with signs at the entrance stating Forest Estate.

 This is a good scenic, single track, tar road with many passing places.